SioFFBE/FFBE-emulator-macros/README.md

 # How to install a macro (Nox)

 Open the one you want to use from down below.
 Press Win+R and enter %appdata%, go up one to AppData, open Local, open Nox, open record.
 Open Nox and click the Macro button.
 Record a small macro by pressing the play button, clicking anywhere within Nox and click stop.
 Rename the Macro to whatever you like.
 Go back to the record folder we have opened, a new file should be there (show creation date can help identify macros if you have many of them).
 Open the Macro with an editor (I guess Notepad is fine, I would advise Notepad++ though).
 Copy and paste everything from the macro file into your file and save it.
 There is no need for a blank line in my macros.

+# MEMU ONLY: Need specific help that goes beyond a simple request or question?

+**Contact me on discord.
+I set up a little server here: [https://discord.gg/qd3W5aP](https://discord.gg/qd3W5aP)**

+# Final stuff

+*Need help setting up?
+Take a look* [*here*](https://redd.it/6prfxs) *for a Memu guide.*

+If you need a specific exploration macro or a certain version, send me a PM and we can talk about it!

+# Error/Problem report template:

+**Please use this, it helps me find problems much faster and avoid the guessing/asking game.
+Provide as much information as you can!**

+* Resolution: 1280x720 / 720x1280
+* Android version: 4, 5 or 7?
+* Specific Macro:  The exact file name!
+* Problem:  too fast / missing a click / whatever
+* When does it occur:  screen / part of the exploration / whatever